Electron cyclotron resonance: In plasma physics

 An ionized plasma may be efficiently produced or heated by superimposing a static magnetic field and a high-frequency electromagnetic field at the electron cyclotron resonance frequency.
-In the toroidal magnetic fields used in magnetic fusion energy research, the magnetic field decreases with the major radius, so the location of the power deposition can be controlled within about a centimeter.
+In the toroidal magnetic fields used in magnetic fusion energy research, the magnetic field decreases with the major radius, so the location of the power deposition can be controlled within about a centimetre.
 Furthermore, the heating power can be rapidly modulated and is deposited directly into the electrons.
 These properties make electron cyclotron heating a very valuable research tool for energy transport studies.
 In addition to heating, electron cyclotron waves can be used to drive current.
 The inverse process of electron cyclotron emission can be used as a diagnostic of the radial electron temperature profile.